-IV.B.1.
+Standard IV.B.1.

 The institution has a governing board that is responsible for establishing policies to assure the quality, integrity, and effectiveness of the student learning programs and services and the financial stability of the institution.
 The governing board adheres to a clearly defined policy for the selecting and evaluating the chief administrator for the college or the district/system.

-The governing body of the three Colleges is a six-member Board, with five members elected at large for terms of four years from local District communities and one student member elected for a one-year term by student representatives of the Colleges.
-Terms of office of the members elected from the local District communities are staggered with biennial elections in accordance with the California Education Code.
-The essential responsibilities of the Board of Trustees, in the public interest and trust, are to provide the best possible learning experience for students of the Colleges; to assure that the District and its Colleges are effectively and efficiently managed; to maintain enlightened, fair, and equitable policies for employees and students of the District and its Colleges; to represent the general interests of the entire District; to act only on the basis of what is in the best interests of the District and the community; to be knowledgeable and supportive of the mission and philosophy of community colleges; and to support the work of the Colleges in the community as outlined in the District mission statement and District Rules and Regulations concerning the responsibilities of the Board (51).
-The Board has established policies on the philosophy and purpose of the educational program and curriculum development, Program Review, and program vitality (52).
+The governing body of the three colleges is a six-member board with five members elected at large for terms of four years from local district communities, and one student member elected for a one- year term by student representatives of the three colleges.
+Terms of office of the members elected from the local district communities are staggered with biennial elections in accordance with the California Education Code.
+The essential responsibilities of the Board of Trustees in the public interest and trust, are to provide the best possible learning experience for students of the colleges; to assure that the district and its colleges are effectively and efficiently managed; to maintain enlightened, fair, and equitable policies for employees and students of the Page 12 of 47 district and its colleges; to represent the general interests of the entire college district; to act only on the basis of what is in the best interests of the college district and the community; to be knowledgeable of and support the mission and philosophy of community colleges; and to support the work of the colleges in the community as outlined in the District Mission Statement and District Rules and Regulations concerning the responsibilities of the board (Ref.
+1 and 2).
+The board has established policies on the philosophy and purpose of the educational program and curriculum development, program review, and program vitality (Ref.
+3).

-The Board of Trustees assures that the District is financially sound through careful budget planning and ongoing budget reporting from staff.
-The Board receives quarterly reports from the Executive Vice Chancellor on the financial health of the District and on quarterly income and expenditures as compared to the budget (53).
-Annually, the Board conducts an evaluation of the Chancellor and in conjunction with the Board, the Chancellor evaluates the College Presidents.
-Evaluations are conducted to ensure that the job performance of each individual is assessed and communicated to the individuals being evaluated, in accordance with established procedures (54).
+The Board of Trustees assures that the district is financially sound through careful budget planning and ongoing budget reporting from staff.
+The board receives quarterly reports from the executive vice chancellor on the financial health of the district and on quarterly income and expenditures as compared to budget (Ref.
+4).

+Annually, the board of trustees conducts an evaluation of the chancellor and in conjunction with the board, the chancellor evaluates the college presidents.
+Evaluations are conducted to assure that the job performance of each individual is assessed and communicated to the individuals being evaluated in accordance with established procedures (Ref.
+41).

-Board goals for 2007 include the development of an integrated Strategic Planning model that incorporates the Educational Master Plan, the Facilities Master Plan, a coordinated institutional research component, a comprehensive Program Review process, and an annual budget prepared in light of these elements (55).
-The Board conducts regular study sessions open to the public to carefully examine key District-wide initiatives and provide overall guidance.
-For example, the Board has conducted study sessions on concurrent enrollment, facilities planning, and a proposal to start a dental hygiene program within the District (56).
+The district meets this standard.
+Board Goals for 2007 include the development of an integrated strategic planning model that incorporates the educational master plan, the facilities master plan, a coordinated institutional research component, a comprehensive program review process and an annual budget based upon these elements (Ref.
+8).
+The board conducts regular study sessions open to the public to carefully examine key district-wide initiatives and provide overall guidance.
+For example, the board has conducted study sessions on concurrent enrollment, facilities planning and a proposal to start a dental hygiene program within the district (Ref.
+9).

-To ensure District-wide coordination of educational services and planning, the Board worked with the Chancellor and faculty Academic Senates to refill the position of Vice Chancellor of Educational Services and Planning.
-The Office of Vice Chancellor, Educational Services and Planning provides overall coordination in the planning, development, and implementation of the instructional and student support programs of the District, including those connected to research, accreditation, Strategic Planning, workforce and economic development, and educational technology.
-The Vice Chancellor also acts as a liaison between the District and the Colleges in matters relating to educational services and accreditation and either chairs or co-chairs of District-wide committees.
+To assure district-wide coordination of educational services and planning, the board worked with the chancellor and faculty academic senates to refill the position of Vice Chancellor of Educational Services and Planning.
+The Office of Vice Chancellor, Educational Services & Planning provides overall coordination in the planning, development and implementation of the instructional and student support programs of the District including the areas of research, accreditation, strategic planning, workforce and economic development, and educational technology.
+The Vice Chancellor also acts as a liaison between the district and the colleges in matters relating to educational services and accreditation and chairs or co-chairs district-wide committees.